Exhibition Stadium: New stadium

 On October 26, 2005, the City of Toronto approved a million proposal to build a 20,000-seat stadium near where the old stadium once was.
 The governments of Canada and Ontario funded million, with the city paying million, and Maple Leaf Sports & Entertainment paying the rest, including any runoff costs.
 Maple Leaf Sports & Entertainment was awarded a Major League Soccer expansion team, Toronto FC, that debuted on April 28, 2007, at the stadium.

 BMO Field was initially built as a soccer-specific stadium with field dimensions that were too small to accommodate a Canadian football field and was operated as such until 2015 when MLSE owners Larry Tanenbaum and Bell Canada agreed to purchase the Toronto Argonauts.
 As part of the agreement, BMO Field was renovated to allow the Argonauts to move back to the site in time for the 2016 CFL season; the project involved the addition of new seats and a roof as well as lengthening the playing field by using retractable seating.
 The stadium hosted the 104th Grey Cup, MLS Cup 2016, and the outdoor NHL Centennial Classic game within a 36-day period in late 2016.
 BMO Field also hosted the MLS Cup in 2010 and 2017, along with the 2007 FIFA U-20 World Cup.
-The stadium is planned to host matches at the 2026 FIFA World Cup.
+The stadium hosted matches at the 2026 FIFA World Cup.